Ann Head: Career

 Mr. and Mrs. Bo Jo Jones (Putnam, 1967) became her best-known work and was made into a movie for television in 1971.
 It was first published as an adult novel, and shortly afterwards marketed towards adolescents.
 In the early 1970s, Mr. and Mrs. Bo Jo Jones was included in the curricula and libraries of some schools, and was popular as an ' "adolescent novel" ... dealing with adolescent problems.'
 There were some calls to remove it from schools due to its subject matter.
 It was republished by Signet Books and was in print until recently.

 Head taught a creative writing class at Beaufort High School, where she mentored a student named Pat Conroy, who later became a famous novelist.
 The two spent much time together, and Conroy's autobiography included a chapter about Ann titled "Cookbook (My First Novelist)", noting, “Every time I sell a book, I put a rose on her grave.”

 Death

 Head died suddenly May 7, 1968, after a cerebral aneurysm at age 52.
 She was buried the next day at the Parish Church of St. Helena in Beaufort.

+Legacy

+Ann Head was posthumously inducted into the South Carolina Literary Hall of Fame 32.